 For some people who have been affected by crime, it can help them to explore why the crime happened.
-It can also help victims move forward and feel less fearful of crime in the future.
+It can help victims move forward and feel less fearful of crime in the future.

 Evidence shows that most people who take part in a Restorative Justice process come away feeling satisfied because it has allowed them to have their say.

 In this way, Restorative Justice has the potential to help rehabilitate offenders and support them in addressing their offending behaviour.
-It has the potential to motivate them to change and become responsible, law-abiding, productive members of society.

 Learn more about Restorative Justice

-RJ Hampshire will seek to understand what has happened and the impact it has had on you, and we will talk you through your options.
+Restorative Justice Hampshire will seek to understand what has happened and the impact it has had on you, and we will talk you through your options.

 What happens next?